Khurshedjan04/khurshedjan04/README.md

 # <p align="center"> A creative front-end developer from Uzbekistan</p>
 ![A creative front-end developer from Uzbekistan ](https://i.postimg.cc/X7M1KgFd/Yellow-and-Black-Super-Weekend-Sale-Banner.png)

 I am Khurshed Alimmamadov from Uzbekistan, a junior web-developer.
-The main goal is inplementing my and my father's startup idea of "FastFix" as s full-stuck developer.
+The main goal is inplementing my and my father's startup idea of "FastFix" as a full-stuck developer.

 Skills:  HTML / CSS / JavaScript / Phyton